Abnormal Dog Behavior: Why It Develops and How to Fix It

 If you’ve ever had to raise a puppy, then you probably know that they’re prone to stealing things and even hiding them from us.
 It’s their way of saying “mine is mine, and yours is also mine,” and it’s mostly associated with boredom, being a very bad boy/girl, or just plain hunger.

 This sort of abnormal dog behavior is not as problematic as the previously mentioned ones, but it can cause issues.
 Namely, we’ve seen people accuse each other of taking stuff when the dog was actually to blame!

 Now, stealing food from the owner’s plate or the garbage can is a big no-no; it shows we haven’t taught them how to behave properly.
 What’s more, some dogs even love hiding food in the most unlikely places.
-There are owners who may find doggy biscuits in their beds, and let’s just say that the dogs aren’t that excited once their secret treasures are revealed.
+There are owners who may find doggy biscuits in their beds.

 Nevertheless, unlike some other dog behavior problems, this one is rather easy to solve.
 The dog cannot get its paws on something if it cannot reach it.
 So tidying up our home and hiding things we don’t want the dog to see are easy fixes.

 Now, in contrast to all other behavior problems, except jumping on people, for example, aggression is a real warning sign.
 This behavior isn’t just something that will annoy us or cause us distress.
 It can affect other people too and cause the dog to bite children, their parents, and other animals as well.

 Usually, dogs that had a difficult life before getting a new home are the ones who can display aggressive behavior.
 If they were tortured, made to fight other dogs, or beaten a lot, it doesn’t matter what breed they are — they will perceive every touch as an attack.
 However, there are also dogs that are maybe too attached to their owners.
 Thus, they see every other dog, child, or adult as a threat.